-The dental team includes 12 dentists, 12 dental nurses, 2 dental hygienists, 5 receptionists and a practice manager.
-The practice has 6 treatment rooms.
+The dental team includes the principal dentist, an associate dentist, a dental nurse, a trainee dental nurse, 2 dental hygienists and a practice manager.
+The practice has 2 treatment rooms.

-During the inspection we spoke with a dentist, 2 dental nurses, 2 receptionists and the practice manager.
+During the inspection we spoke with a dentist, the dental nurse and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.